Nouth-Ayinla/too-foundation-site/CONVEX_SETUP.md

 ### Email (Brevo) Configuration

-To enable password reset emails via Brevo:

-1. Create a Brevo account and generate an SMTP & API key.
-2. Verify your sender domain or email (e.g., noreply@tooffoundation.org) in Brevo.
-3. Set Convex environment variables on your active deployment (the one in `VITE_CONVEX_URL`):

 ```bash
 # Ensure you are targeting the deployment used by VITE_CONVEX_URL
 # Option A: Use the Convex dashboard to set env vars for the deployment